Butler Wash Ruins

 Permits, Fees and Roads

-Mule Canyon/House on Fire requires a hiking permit, which is available at the trailhead.
-Beginning in March 2018, advance reservations for overnight trips in the Bears Ears area may be obtained on recreation.gov or the Kane Gulch Ranger Station.
+Mule Canyon/House on Fire requires a hiking permit, which is available online.
+Advance reservations for overnight trips in the Bears Ears area may be reserved online at recreation.gov and validated in-person at the Kane Gulch Ranger Station.
 Please visit the BLM Cedar Mesa Permits webpage for more information.
 Note there are additional permitting sites on nearby Cedar Mesa.

 Previous Image Next Image